What Is My User Agent?

 User agent examples

-In a user agent string, the most important information is provided first.
+In user agent strings or user agent headers, the most important information is provided first.
 A default UA string looks like this:

 Mozilla/[version] ([system and browser information]) [platform] ([platform details]) [extensions]